-Ultrafast Chemical Physics
+Ultrafast Chemical Physics in Scotland

 - Organises international research meetings such as UCP'08 and UCP'11 in collaboration with ultrafast spectroscopist in the UK